Atlas975/Notes/MachineLearning/FeatureEngineering/Normalisation.md

 ___
 # Normalisation
 - Involves adjusting differently scaled data to use a common scale without distorting the differences between them, making it easier to compare and analyse.
-- Improves the performance and accuracy of ML algorithms by ensuring that each feature contributes proportionately to the final prediction
+- Improves the performance and accuracy of [[Artificial_intelligence|ML]] algorithms by ensuring that each feature contributes proportionately to the final prediction
 - Features being within similar ranges is also vital for fast convergence in gradient descent
 ## Standardisation
 - Done to ensure that data falls within a normal distribution